How We Overcame H-1B Challenges for a NICU Nurse in the U.S.

 Background

-Priya’s journey began when she was selected in the 2025 H-1B lottery.
+Priya’s journey began when she was selected in the H-1B lottery.
 With a bachelor’s degree and an impressive foreign registered nurse license, she aspired to contribute her skills to the U.S. healthcare system.
 However, obtaining an H1B visa for nurses poses unique challenges, as Priya’s prospective role had to qualify as a specialty occupation.
-Under U.S. Immigration law, the standard registered nurse positions do not fall under a “specialty occupation,” which meant proving the position required more complexity.
+Under U.S. Immigration law, the standard registered nurse positions do not fall under a “specialty occupation,” which means the position requires more complexity.
 With many hospitals in the U.S. lowering education requirements, more people were now becoming nurses.
-We had to finding evidence to support that Priya met the “specialty occupation” as a nurse for the NICU unit.
+We had to find evidence to support that Priya met the “specialty occupation” as a nurse for the NICU unit.

 Priya’s future employer, a leading healthcare staffing agency, recruited her for a Neonatal Intensive Care Unit (NICU) position.
 Her responsibilities included: